Redditor Refuses To Share Lost Dog On Her Social Media Because She Doesn't Like Its Owner, Gets Bashed By Online Community For Being Petty And Lazy

 Posting a photo is easy.
 But the OP chose drama.

-The OP chose to be petty than to help someone in need.
+The OP chose to be petty rather than help someone in need.
 So it's no wonder why the community got mad and told her off.

 But at least their criticisms gave her the push to share the lost dog on social media.
 And the moral lesson of the story?